l-stanny/angular-studies-advanced-components/README.md

 # Angular Studies Advanced Components

-This study project showcases several advanced features in using Angular's built-in directives and in Angular + Typescript components development including styling components (with encapsulation), modifying host DOM elements, modifying templates with content projection, accessing neighbor directives, using lifecycle hooks, and detecting changes.
+This self-directed study project showcases several advanced features in using Angular's built-in directives and in Angular + Typescript components development including styling components (with encapsulation), modifying host DOM elements, modifying templates with content projection, accessing neighbor directives, using lifecycle hooks, and detecting changes.

 Tip: use --inline-style=true --inline-template=true flags when generating an app or a component so that CSS and HTML files aren't generated if writing the CSS and HTML inline, in the component file.